 You could even use this information to adjust the prices of your menu items.

-Reach out to the local press to share the promotions that your restaurant is introducing for its patio reopening.
+Once you’ve come up with some creative restaurant patio ideas for your venue, reach out to the local press to share the promotions that your restaurant is introducing for its patio reopening.